devmobileaim/vscode-ctags/README.md

-# Exuberant CTags extension for VSCode
+# Tell CTags extension for VSCode

 A CTags definitions provider for VSCode.